Colon Cleansing – FAQs

 Per the FDA the pressure used during a session may not exceed 2.25 pounds per square inch.
 The pressures used are generally between 0.25 and 1.25 pounds per square inch.
 If, during a fill the body decides to release a lot of material the pressure can spike.
 However, the equipment we use has a protective mechanism built into it to divert water directly into the sewage system if the pressure ever gets to 2 pounds per square inch.
 Thus, the internal pressure never exceeds the FDA requirement.

 Also, the solar plexus is the emotional center of the body and the transverse colon passes right through it.
 If an emotional event is left uncompleted it often results in physical tension being stored in the solar plexus which affects all organs of the area, including the colon.
-This ongoing tightening of the colon muscle results in diminished movement of fecal material through the colon, which is experienced as constipation.
-Not only do colonics alleviate the constipation, they can assist you in creating a fully holistic view of your body’s functioning, leading to a better quality of life.
+This ongoing tightening of the colon muscle results in diminished movement of fecal material through the colon, which can be experienced as constipation.
+Not only do colonics help to clear material from the colon, they can assist you in creating a fully holistic view of your body’s functioning, leading to a better quality of life.